 Your mindset will make or break it.

-For example, if you are rushing out in the morning and can't find your keys, you have one of two options.
-1) Throw a tantrum because you can't find them or 2) be grateful you have a car to drive.
+For example, if you are rushing out in the morning and can’t find your keys, you have one of two options.
+1) Throw a tantrum because you can’t find them or 2) be grateful you have a car to drive.
 Because honestly, in the end, they will turn up eventually.
-It is how you handle things in the moment that determines your mindset for the rest of the day.
+It is how you handle things at the moment that determines your mindset for the rest of the day.

 Above is a simple example of money mindset.

 In one of my favorite books, The 12 Week Year, Brian Moran states you are more likely to achieve your goals if you state them in a positive manner.

 If you are constantly telling yourself, you are living paycheck to paycheck, then that money mindset has already decided your path. #broke